 Our Research Impact

-For half a century, our Board of Directors has been working with these medical leaders to identify promising projects that will lead to significant discoveries in the myeloproliferative neoplasms (MPNs), as well as leukemia, breast cancer, and lung cancer.
+For more than half a century, our Board of Directors has been working with these medical leaders to identify promising projects that will lead to significant discoveries in the myeloproliferative neoplasms (MPNs), as well as leukemia, breast cancer, and lung cancer.
 We also focus on using gene mapping to develop new, molecule-targeting agents that affect the genetic makeup of cancers and contribute to treatments that improve patients’ quality of life.

 According to the American Cancer Society, more than 1.8 million new cancer cases will be diagnosed this year, while more than 700,000 Americans will die of these diseases.
 Even as medical research makes significant strides, we still have a long way to go in improving treatments and the quality of life for cancer patients.

 Our Flagship Initiative: The Silver MPN Center